aninelome/ComputationalPhysics/Project3/README.md

 The file penningtrap.cpp contains a class that stores the particle information given in particle.cpp, in addition to the magnetic field strength, the applied potential, and the characteristic dimension.
 This class evaluates the electric and magnetic fields, as well as the force due to the interaction among particles, and simulates the movement of one or more particles using either an RK4-method or Euler-method.

-There are two header files, particle.hpp and functoins.hpp.
+There are two header files, particle.hpp and functions.hpp.
 In these, all the functions are decleared and the needed libraries are imported.

 In main.cpp we run the simulation and write the results to a file.